microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaCustomSecurityAttributeDefinition.md

 This example demonstrates how to add a custom security attribute.

-- `Name` parameter specifies the name of the custom security attribute.
+- `-Name` parameter specifies the name of the custom security attribute.
-- `Description` parameter specifies the description of the custom security attribute.
+- `-Description` parameter specifies the description of the custom security attribute.
-- `Type` parameter specifies the data type for the custom security attribute values.
+- `-Type` parameter specifies the data type for the custom security attribute values.
-- `Status` parameter specifies the custom security attribute is active or deactivated.
+- `-Status` parameter specifies the custom security attribute is active or deactivated.
-- `AttributeSet` parameter specifies the name of attribute set.
+- `-AttributeSet` parameter specifies the name of attribute set.
-- `IsCollection` parameter specifies the allows multiple values can be assigned to the custom security attribute.
+- `-IsCollection` parameter specifies the allows multiple values can be assigned to the custom security attribute.
-- `IsSearchable` parameter specifies the custom security attribute values are indexed for searching on objects.
+- `-IsSearchable` parameter specifies the custom security attribute values are indexed for searching on objects.
-- `UsePreDefinedValuesOnly` parameter specifies the only predefined values can be assigned to the custom security attribute.
+- `-UsePreDefinedValuesOnly` parameter specifies the only predefined values can be assigned to the custom security attribute.

 ## Parameters